peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 **Parameters:**

-* <code>displayName</code> - A text string.
-If this value is null or empty, uses the email address as the display name.
+* <code>displayName</code> - The display name of the email address.
+Can be null or empty.

 * <code>localPart</code> - The local part of the email address (before the "@").